Reserve Bank of India

 I. Scope: With a view to encouraging wider participation and retail holding of Government securities, retail investors are allowed participation on “non- competitive” basis in select auctions of dated Government of India (GoI) securities and Treasury Bills.

 II.
 Definitions: For the purpose of this scheme, the terms shall bear the meaning assigned to them as under:

 a.
 Retail investor is any person, including individuals, firms, companies, corporate bodies, institutions, provident funds, trusts, and any other entity as may be prescribed by RBI.

 b.
-‘Aggregator/Facilitator’ means a Scheduled Bank or Primary Dealer or Specified Stock Exchange permitted to aggregate the bids received from the investors and submit a single bid in the non-competitive segment of the primary auction.
+‘Aggregator/Facilitator’ means a Scheduled Bank or Primary Dealer or Specified Stock Exchange or any other entity approved by RBI, permitted to aggregate the bids received from the investors and submit a single bid in the non-competitive segment of the primary auction.

 c.
 ‘Specified stock exchange’ means SEBI recognised Stock Exchange, which have received No Objection Certificate (NOC) from SEBI to act as aggregator/facilitator in the primary auction segment.

 d.
 ‘Eligible Provident Funds’ are those non-government provident funds governed by the Provident Funds Act 1925 and Employees’ Provident Fund and Misc.
 Provisions Act, 1952 whose investment pattern is decided by the Government of India.